WestwoodRobotics/ftc.westwoodrobots.org/src/pages/programming/lesson-3.md

         waitForStart();

         while (opModeIsActive()) {
+            // joystick
-            // joystick (these values can also be replaced with any values between -1 and 1) double drive = gamepad1.left_stick_y;
+            //these values can also be replaced with any values between -1 and 1 double drive = gamepad1.left_stick_y;
             double strafe = gamepad1.left_stick_x;
             double turn = gamepad1.right_stick_x;